Polygence blog / How to Conduct and Showcase Research

 Why Cold Email a Professor and Show a Demonstrated Interest in Research?

-You don’t necessarily have to cold email professors to ask for a research position.
-You can also reach out to professors for research mentorship and career advice.
-Additionally, you might express interest in opportunities to shadow a professor's work or join their research group, which can be a valuable way to gain insight into their research process and learn more about the professor's research.
+Finally, you don’t have to ask for a research position when cold emailing professors.
+You can also reach out to professors for research mentorship on your own projects, or for career advice for high school students.
+Additionally, you might express interest in opportunities to shadow a professor's work, which can be valuable for gaining insight into their research process and for learning more about the professor's research.

 How to Cold Email a Professor and Increase Your Response Rate